 |Venezuela introduces 2-day working week

-The government in Venezuela has taken a drastic step to try and deal with the country's growing energy problems.
-It has initiated a two-day working week for all state employees.
-Public workers had already been working four days a week after officials made Fridays a no-work day two months ago.
+Venezuela has taken a drastic step to deal with the country's growing energy problems.
+It has told all state employees to work just two days a week.
+Public workers were already on four days a week after Fridays became a no-work day two months ago.
 The country's 2.8 million public workers will now have five days off a week.
-President Nicolas Maduro addressed the nation in a televised statement, saying: "From tomorrow, for at least two weeks, we are going to have Wednesdays, Thursdays and Fridays as non-working days for the public sector."
-Employees were told they would still be paid in full, despite the greatly reduced working week.
+The president said in a televised statement: "From tomorrow, for at least two weeks, we are going to have Wednesdays, Thursdays and Fridays as non-working days."
+Employees will still be paid in full, despite the reduced working week.

-The government is blaming the current energy crisis on droughts and El Nino weather patterns.
-Water levels in hydroelectric dams are dangerously low.
-Mr Maduro likened the Guri region, home to the nation's biggest dam, to a desert.
-Critics of the president say ineffective management, inadequate investment and corruption are behind the current mess.
-The country's 30 million people are facing daily disruptions to their lives.
-Women have been asked to use hair dryers less and shopping malls have to rely on their own electricity generators.
-Electricity is being rationed in most of the country.
-The president even turned the clocks back thirty minutes to provide half-an-hour of extra evening sunlight.
+The government blames the energy crisis on droughts and on El Nino.
+Water in dams is dangerously low.
+The Guri region, home to the nation's biggest dam, was likened to a desert.
+Critics say bad management, a lack of investment and corruption are behind the current mess.
+Venezuelans are facing daily disruptions to their lives.
+The government asked women to use hair dryers less and shopping malls to use their own electricity generators.
+Electricity is rationed in most of the country.
+The president even turned the clocks back to provide half-an-hour of extra evening sunlight.